njoguhmureithi/alx-pre_course/README.md

-A first ALX School Project
+A first ALX School Project is awesome!